Rannek/raw-therapee-thumbnail-extractor/README.md

 ## How It Works

-The script scans the binary contents of a `.rtti` file for potential image dimension data.
+The script scans the binary contents of all `.rtti` files for potential image dimension data.
 It attempts to read the image data based on these dimensions and, if successful, saves the largest valid image as a PNG file.

 ## Dependencies